This proposal (along with its smaller sister records proposal) covers a

 defines in scope.
 Otherwise, the else branch is executed if there is one.

-, this form doesn’t allow a guard clause.
+Unlike switch, this form doesn’t allow a guard clause.
 Guards are important in

 switch cases because, unlike nesting an if statement inside the switch case, a